-Moreover, the database must be intelligent enough to cope with large amounts of constants data, which are typically generated by binary or low-resolution sensors which monitor processes operating at steady state.
-MongoDB and Cassandra are the most likely candidates, thanks to their key-value nature, which allows empty values to not be stored on the disk.
-Repeating values can then be mapped to empty values to save huge amounts of memory.
-As shown in Table 1, both are schema-free noSQL databases, but they differ on the method they use to physically store the data.
-MongoDB is a Document store database, storing all data inside JSON documents on the disk, while Cassandra is a Wide Column store, which means that values with the same Partition Key are stored on the same Row.
-Cassandra has been chosen over MongoDB after comparing the scalability of the two DB systems.
-In fact, MongoDB is more efficient with small amounts of data, while Cassandra outperforms it with big datasets [55].
+Moreover, the database must be intelligent enough to cope with large amounts of constant data, which are typically generated by binary or low-resolution sensors that monitor processes operating at a steady state.
+MongoDB and Cassandra are the most likely candidates here, largely due to their key-value nature, which ensures empty values are not stored on the disk.
+Repeating values can then be mapped onto the empty values to save huge amounts of memory.
+As shown in Table 1, while both are schema-free noSQL databases, they differ in terms of the method they use to physically store the data.
+MongoDB is a document store database, storing all data in JSON documents on the disk, while Cassandra is a wide column store, which means that any values with the same partition key are stored on the same row.
+Here, Cassandra was chosen over MongoDB after comparing the scalability of the two systems.
+In fact, MongoDB is more efficient with small amounts of data, while Cassandra outperforms it when large datasets are involved [55].
+Since handling large amounts of data is vital to the system, Cassandra was clearly the best option.
+In addition, Cassandra does not follow a master-slave type architecture, making the addition of a new node as simple as creating and connecting it to the rest of the nodes.
+As the data is replicated across the nodes based on Cassandra’s configuration, it is also less likely that any catastrophic failure could result in the total loss of data.

 Table 1: Comparison between Cassandra and MongoDB [54].